-These policies provide coverage for the most common debris removal risks.
+These policies cover the common risks of debris and junk removal services.

-This policy covers basic debris removal risks, such as client property lost during a site clearing.
-Bundle with property insurance for savings in a business owner’s policy.
+General liability coverage pays for third-party accidents, such as removal work that damages a homeowner's landscaping.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

-This policy helps pay for repair or replacement of a debris removal contractor’s tools if they are lost, stolen, or damaged.
-More valuable equipment may need inland marine insurance.
+This policy covers repair or replacement costs for a debris removal contractor’s tools if they are lost, stolen, or damaged.
+It's a type of inland marine insurance.